 Every year while taking her annual orbit around the sun, the Earth passes through certain areas of the sky around the same time each year.
 So we also pass through those cosmic dust and debris fields on a regular basis.
 And that's what meteor showers are made of.

 On any clear, moonless summer night (far from city lights) you'll see at least a few sporadic meteors.
 When we are fortunate enough to be on the water when this occurs, tens or hundreds of meteors can be observed over just a few hours.
 Being on the water on the right day and time is a sort of a celestial lottery.
 Projected peak dates or times may change as the earth draws nearer to the shower, so keep posted!

-Observing these meteor showers form the sea could not be easier.
-You do not need any specialist equipment or knowledge, all you need are your eyes, and dark skies and to be onboard one of our overnight yacht cruises.
+Observing these meteor showers from the sea could not be easier.
+You do not need any specialist equipment or knowledge, all you need are your eyes, and dark skies and to be onboard, away from ambient light.

 Daytime event - Lahaina Noon (can't see your shadow at noon, sun straight overhead)

 The term “Lā hainā” means ‘cruel sun’ in Hawaiian, and while the sun in the islands is almost never cruel, it can be pretty intense as it shines directly down from the zenith.
 In Hawaii, the sun passes overhead twice during the year.
 On these two days, near noon, the sun will be exactly overhead and an upright object such as a flag pole will have no shadow.
 This phenomenon only occurs in the tropics; the sun is never overhead in any other part of the planet.

 As always, these predictions are to be treated with great care: timing and peak values may vary widely.